sos-berlin/scheduler-cli-powershell/README.md

 ## Use a JobScheduler Master

-As a first operation after importing the module it is required to execute the Use-Master cmdlet:
+As a first operation after importing the module it is recommended to execute the Use-Master cmdlet:

 * `PS C:\> Use-Master <Url>`  or  `PS C:\> Use-Master -Url <Url>`
  * specifies the URL for which the JobScheduler Master is available.
 This is the same URL that you would use when opening the JOC GUI in your browser, e.g. `http://localhost:4444`.
-Do not omit the protocol (http/https) for the URL.
+When omitting the protocol (http/https) for the URL then http is assumed.
- * allows to execute cmdlets for the specified Master independently from the server and operating system that the JobScheduler Master is operated for, i.e. you can use PowerShell cmdlets to manage a JobScheduler Master running on a Linux box.
+ * allows to execute cmdlets for the specified JobScheduler Master independently from the server and operating system that the  Master is operated for, i.e. you can use PowerShell cmdlets to manage a JobScheduler Master running e.g. on a Linux box.
  * specifying the URL is not sufficient to manage the Windows Service of the respective Master, see below.
 * `PS C:\> Use-Master -Id <JobSchedulerID>`
- * references the JobScheduler ID that has been assigned during installation of a Master.
+ * references the JobScheduler ID that has been assigned during installation of a JobScheduler Master.
  * adds the JobScheduler ID to the assumed installation base path.
 A typical installation path would be `C:\Program Files\sos-berlin.com\jobscheduler\scheduler1.10` with `scheduler1.10` being the JobScheduler ID.
 * `PS C:\> Use-Master -InstallPath <InstallationPath>`
  * specifies the full installation path, e.g. `C:\Program Files\sos-berlin.com\jobscheduler\scheduler1.10`, for a locally available JobScheduler Master.
-* `PS C:\> Use-Master <Url> <JobSchedulerID>`
+* `PS C:\> Use-Master <Url> <JobSchedulerID>` or `PS C:\> Use-Master -Url <Url> -Id <JobSchedulerID>`
- * specify both URL and JobScheduler ID (recommended).
+ * specifies both URL and JobScheduler ID.
- * determines if the Master with the specified *JobSchedulerID* is locally available.
+ * determines if the JobScheduler Master with the specified *JobSchedulerID* is locally available.

 ## Run Commands